AKSHITA-a/html-css-code-/README.md

 this is a README file .
-today i made the 2 files on the CSS styles maing outline and text shadows . commit changes . here are only some properties and elements defined in this series...but now its time to start java script and then go forword to projects.
+today i made the 2 files on the CSS styles maing outline and text shadows . commit changes .
+<br><strong>here are only some properties a</strong>
+nd elements defined in this series...but now its time to start java script and then go forword to projects.